mlaurel/elements-starter/README.md

 # Elements Starter
-This project helps you get started with an Elements application quickly.
+This project helps you get started building an Elements app quickly.

-It integrates with tailwindcss for creating beautiful pages.
-It shows examples of creating pages, using shared components, calling a service rpc function and creating restful api routes.
-It has pages for not found and unhandled errors.
+It has a couple of common boilerplate items and demonstrates a few ideas in elements apps:

+  * Routes for the home and login urls.
+  * React pages for home, login and errors.
+  * Reusable components.
+  * Reusable css styles.
+  * Handling for error events like data or urls not found, unauthorized, or unhandled errors.
+  * Tailwindcss integration.
+  * Server and browser app config settings.
+  * Restful api routes.

 ## Usage
 First create an empty elements app.